Updated on May 2, 2025

 Of course, if the property does not appraise at or above the purchase price the borrower could try to renegotiate the deal (get the purchase price lowered) if the seller is willing to lower the purchase price to accommodate the low appraisal.

-For help with your purchase and sale transaction, please do not hesitate to contact us.
+For help with your purchase and sale disputes, please do not hesitate to contact us.
 At Schorr Law, we frequently advise buyers and sellers (even when they have real estate agents) on the terms of their deal and help them navigate escrow.